 Downwordly is a word-building game that forces you to think ahead because some letter tiles are locked away.
 Downwordly offers a few single player modes: Daily Challenge, Endless, Puzzle, and Solo Versus, as well as a multiplayer competitive mode.
 The last tile of each layer is a stackable 2x multiplier.
 In multiplayer, it’s very important to guard those shiny tiles and prevent your opponent from gaining access.

 I’m not sure when I had the first idea for Downwordly specifically, but I remember wanting to create something that could help with low stakes connection during the pandemic.
 Specifically, I was hoping to create something I could play with my wife and my mom.
 Ultimately, I’m very proud of the end result.
-Downwordly was a few new firsts for me: the first time I was featured by Apple (Essential Word Game and Game of the Day) and the first time I built something that was cloned.
+Downwordly was a few new firsts for me: the first time I was featured by Apple (Essential Word Game and Game of the Day on August 10th, 2021) and the first time I built something that was cloned, twice.
 I haven’t fully processed being cloned, but I try to see it as a flattering thing.

 A lot of Downwordly art and all the music was done by my very talented collaborator and friend Galen Drew.